equipter/mfkey32v2/README.md

 **No one involved in this project is responsible for how you use it.
 Always follow local laws and EULAs.**

+## What is Mfkey32v2
+Mfkey32v2 calculates Mifare Classic Sector keys from encrypted nonces collected by emulating the initial card and recording the interaction between the emulated card and the respective reader.

+While performing authentication, the reader will send "nonces" to the card which can be decrypted into keys.

+**Mfkey32v2 is not magic it cannot create you a working credential without an initial card.
+The Keys generated are not keys to open the door, they are keys to unlock and read sectors from inside the card itself.**

 ##  Mfkey32v2 Implementations
 MfKey32v2 has a few different implementations as time has progressed.